Lacusch/Ft_IRC/README.md

 Run: `./ircserv <port> <password>`

-Your server is now listening for incoming connections on port `6667`.
 To interact with the server, you will need an IRC client.
 For this project, we have tested the server using the `KVIRC` client program.

 #### Run server with Valgrind && Docker